 Founder and Director of Little Mermaids Swim School

 Rushana was an au pair who became a swimming instructor with a vision of establishing a swimming education centre where children and adults from all walks of life could learn essential life skills while enjoying the health benefits of swimming.
 She started her business in 2012 with no business skills and no swimming pool.
-Today, she holds an MBA from the University of Stellenbosch Business School.
+Today, she holds an MBA from the Stellenbosch Business School.
 She has a successful business and offers classes to adults and children as young as 12 months.

 Tell us your story — how did you get to where you are now?

 My background is one with many crossroads.
 I’m from Mitchell’s Plain, and my brothers and I were never really brought up as ‘possibility’ thinkers.
 We never thought that what we saw around us was possible for ourselves.
 In fact, there weren’t many positive role models.
 We just didn’t grow up like that.
 I did very well at school — I worked very hard.
 I matriculated in 2001, and I was accepted to go to UCT.
 This was the first major crossroads in my life.
 I was so proud that I was accepted to study at this prestigious university, but, at the end of orientation week, I went to register, and the lady at the table said I did not have enough credits to do a bachelor’s in psychology, but enough to do a bachelor’s in social work.